GovCompass

 Practical steps for compliance before 2 August 2026

 Step 1, Inventory all AI systems with direct user interaction.
-List all chatbots, recommendation engines, emotion analysis systems and synthetic content tools your organization uses or publishes.
+List all chatbots, generative AI tools, emotion analysis systems and synthetic content tools your organization provides, uses or publishes.
 Include built-in AI in existing software, AI functions in CRM, customer service platforms or communication tools.

 Step 2, Assess per system whether the information obligation applies.
 Does the exception apply (evident to the user)?
 Or is informing required?
 Record the reasoning.